Sperry S-1: Autopilot connection

 In testing the Norden, it was found that the accuracy of the bombsight was greater than the ability of a pilot to hold the plane in the required orientation.
 Norden then developed a simple heading-only autopilot, the Stabilized Bombing Approach Equipment, which compared the direction of the bombsight to the direction of the aircraft, and sent signals to the aircraft's rudder to correct for any misalignment.
 While this worked, there were a number of problems with the design that caused it to oscillate under certain conditions.

 Sperry was the world leader in autopilot technology by this time, having introduced their first workable prototype in 1914 and the first commercial autopilot, the A-1, in the 1920s.
 By the 1930s this had been improved to the A-2 model, which had experimentally been connected to the O-1 bombsight, but they were not happy with the results.
 By the late 1930s, some of the B-17s being delivered were equipped with the latest A-3 model, which was overall similar to the Norden design, although there was no connection to the bombsights.

 With the introduction of the S-1, which promised accuracy even greater than the Norden, Sperry began development of an autopilot that was capable of matching the performance of the sight.
 This led to the first all-electronic autopilot, the A-5.
 This used three two-tube amplifiers, one each for pitch, yaw, and roll.
-They amplified the signals from gryos like the yaw gyro in the S-1, but did so in three directions, making it the first three-axis autopilot as well.
+They amplified the signals from gyros like the yaw gyro in the S-1, but did so in three directions, making it the first three-axis autopilot as well.
 This not only allowed it to calculate the difference between the desired and real path, but the acceleration as well, which it amplified and fed into servos to move the plane's control surfaces.
 This allowed it to damp out undesired motion and oscillations, offering a huge advance in performance.

 The resulting design was so impressive that on 17 June 1941, the Army authorized the construction of a 186,000 sqm factory in Great Neck, NY to build the S-1 and A-5.
 Additional assembly lines were set up at IBM and National Cash Register.
 They also instructed Norden to modify their system so that it could be used with the A-5 instead of Norden's SBAE.
 Norden refused.
 In February 1942, the Army contracted Honeywell to produce a new autopilot, the C-1, which combined the SBAE gyros with the A-5's amplifiers.